GetDKAN/dkan/docs/source/user-guide/guide_data_dictionaries.rst

 name
 ^^^^
-The "name" should match name of the column header.
-Spaces will be converted to underscores, uppercase will convert to lowercase, special characters will be dropped, and there is a 64 char limit, anything longer will be truncated and given a unique 4 digit hash at the end.
-It is the machine name that users will use when running queries on the datastore API so it is helpful to not use overly long name values.
+The "name" should match the datastore column name.
+These are derived from the column headings of the data file: spaces will be converted to underscores, uppercase will convert to lowercase, special characters will be dropped, and there is a 64 char limit, anything longer will be truncated and given a unique 4 digit hash at the end.
+It is the machine name that users will use when running queries on the datastore API so it is helpful to not use overly long column headings in your data file.
+To view the column names of the datastore table, visit `/api/1/datastore/query/{dataset-uuid}/0?results=false&schema=true&keys=true&format=json&rowIds=false` and check the "properties" section.

+title
+^^^^^
+This is usually the column header from the data file, but if the data file uses abbreviated column headings, this is where you can supply a more human readable and clear display title.
+This value will also be used for column headings when users export a filtered subset of results as a csv file.

 type
 ^^^^